ChoudharyHarish/RecruitHub-Landing/README.md

 For this Assignment I have used React and Tailwind CSS for making this assignments. <br/>

 Some Features of this page: <br/>
-1)Main Section which contains Introduction to RecruitHub  <br/>
+1) Main Section which contains Introduction to RecruitHub  <br/>
 2)Benefits of using RecruitHub <br/>
 3)Testimonial of our users.<br/>
 5)Fully responsive website.